2016-2017 Students and Faculty in Adapted Physical Activity

-Students in this program have the opportunity and flexibility to develop skills in program development, teaching and research specializing in persons with disabilities from infants through adulthood.
-The educational program offers both a strong theoretical base and quality Practical Educational Experiences; such as:
+Students interested in Adapted Physical Activity have the opportunity and flexibility to develop skills in program development, teaching and research specializing in persons with disabilities from infants through adulthood.
+The educational curricula offers both a strong theoretical base and quality Practical Educational Experiences; such as:

-This program is one of the select few in the U.S. that funds Master's and Doctoral students with grants from the U.S. Department of Education, Office of Special Education Programs, Research to Practice Division.
+Oregon State University is one of the select few institutions in the U.S. that funds Master's and Doctoral students with grants from the U.S. Department of Education, Office of Special Education Programs, Research to Practice Division.

 Faculty and graduate student conduct research in the following laboratories, located on the ground floor of the Women's Building.

-The Master of Science and PhD degree is in Kinesiology with the area of concentration in Adapted Physical Activity.
+The Master of Science and PhD degrees in Kinesiology can be completed with a transcript-visible option in Adapted Physical Activity.
 Joint campus enrollment, either at Western Oregon University or University of Oregon provides excellent coursework opportunities in special education.
 Dr. Joonkoo (J.K.)
-Yun is the director for the Adapted Physical Activity program.
+Yun is the director for the Adapted Physical Activity option.
 Additional faculty member is Dr. Megan MacDonald.

 Student Mandy Sargeant has developed a Resource guide to raising a child with a disability in the Mid-Willamette Valley (pdf).